golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 Golem Network payments are done on Blockchain with GLM tokens.
 Consequently, to enable such payments You will need:
 - GLM tokens to pay the Provider
-- Native token of the choosen Blockchain to pay for the gas a.k.a transaction fees
+- Native token of the chosen Blockchain to pay for the gas a.k.a. transaction fees

 Ethereum native token is ETH, whereas Polygon Network has MATIC.